ClarkThyLord/ClarkThyLord.github.io/README.md

 WWW-potential
 =============

-	Source and resources which make up my website potential.
-Made with HTML, CSS, JS, and PHP!
+	Source code and resources that make up my website potential, made with HTML, CSS, JS, and PHP!